markiskander/biomaj-docker/README.md

 Next, we need to get the latest Ubuntu base image from docker.
 In another terminal instance, run:

     docker pull ubuntu

+Next, we need to install Docker-Compose.
+To do so, run:

+    sudo pip install -U docker-compose

-Next up, clone this git into a folder, cd into it, and simply run
+Next up, clone this git into a folder (referring to this specific branch, using -b), cd into it, and simply run

-    sudo docker build --no-cache -t biomaj-docker .
+    sudo docker-compose build

 The build can take anywhere from 10-25 minutes (lots of packages to fetch from various repos, so it depends greatly on your computer and internet speeds.)

-# Running biomaj-docker
+# Running biomaj-docker (docker-compose version)
 To run this package, simply use the following command:

-    sudo docker run markiskander/biomaj-docker

-Startup takes about one minute (artificial delays enforced in order to make sure the service is running before we try to access the database)

-After a minute, BioMAJ Watcher should be up and running.
-Simply enter the IP specified in the console with a port of 6543 in order to launch the site.
+    sudo docker-compose up

+Startup takes significantly less time than the standard biomaj-docker method (without docker-compose).
+There is only an artificial delay of 10 seconds in the startup.
+Once the console specifies an IP that you can connect to, the server should be up and running and accessible through your web browser.
+Use port 6543 in order to launch the site.

-To close biomaj-docker, simply close the terminal instance (this kills the process)
+To close biomaj-docker, simply close the terminal instance (this kills the process) or CTRL-C it.

 # Default credentials
 By default, this docker uses **bio** as default username and **maj** as default password.
-This can be changed in *startup.sh* on line 15.
+This can be changed in *startup.sh* on line 10.

 # Potential issues
-If upon running the docker, you get a mongo connection refused error, it might be because mongod is taking long to start up. the startup file has a 60 second wait by default to make sure mongod starts.
-On some machines this may not be sufficient.
-If so, simply edit the line "sleep 60" to "sleep 90" or so in startup.sh in your biomaj-docker folder.

-On the other hand, if you have a faster machine, mongod might finish within seconds.
-In that case, you can modify the startup.sh to lessen the wait.

 If there are any changes made to biomaj and/or biomaj-watcher by their maintainers, back up your files and simply rebuild the docker; the Dockerfile always pulls the latest available copy of biomaj and biomaj-watcher from their git repos.